EADGroup14Hoversprite/hoversprite-backend/README.md

 ## Requirements

-Make sure you have Maven, Docker, Docker Compose, OpenJDK22 installed on your machine.
+Make sure you have Docker, Docker Compose installed on your machine.

 Make sure the Docker daemon is running.